 Ayatollah Ahmad Khatami, a conservative Iranian cleric and a Friday prayer leader, has renewed claims over Saudi Arabia’s mismanagement of the Mina stampede in 2015 hajj, during Eid al-Adha prayers.

-Khatami blamed Saudi Arabia for not acting quick enough in order to save the pilgrims lives, “At the very least the issue is that they were at fault […] delivering water by helicopter or other means could have saved half of the lives.”
+Khatami blamed Saudi Arabia for not acting quickly enough in order to save the pilgrims’ lives, “At the very least the issue is that they were at fault […] delivering water by helicopter or other means could have saved half of the lives.”
 He continued the allegations with “Rather than addressing the wounded, they put them in containers with the dead, martyring them alive.”[vii]
 Iran appeared as the loudest voice in the quest for the truth about the disaster, even though the pilgrims belonged to many nationalities.
-Iran’s parliament Speaker, Ali Larijani celebrated the memory of the victims of 2015 hajj during “the first anniversary of the martyrs of Mina”.[viii]
+Iran’s parliament speaker, Ali Larijani celebrated the memory of the victims of 2015 hajj during “the first anniversary of the martyrs of Mina”.[viii]
 Echoing voices of other leaders in Iran, Larijani expressed hope that human rights organizations could investigate and put in place a fact-finding mission for knowing what really happened during the stampede.[ix]
 Ayatollah Khamenei met with the families of Iranians killed during the fateful hajj and expressed hope for establishing a fact-finding mission, as well.

-This incidents of the hajj 2015 scarred the already deteriorating relations between the two aspiring regional hegemons.
+These incidents of the hajj 2015 scarred the already deteriorating relations between the two aspiring regional hegemons.
 As a result, for the first time in nearly three decades, the Iranians missed the occasion to attend the 2016 hajj.
-As a compromise solution, Saudi Arabia decided to launch from Mecca a Persian language programme for the Persian-speaking believers: “The goal of this program is to deliver the message of hajj-the lasting meaning of Islam - to Persian-language pilgrims around the world,” according to Saudi Minister of Culture and Information Adel bin Zaid al-Toraifi.
+As a compromise solution, Saudi Arabia decided to launch from Mecca a Persian language programme for the Persian-speaking believers: “The goal of this program is to deliver the message of the hajj-the lasting meaning of Islam – to Persian-language pilgrims around the world,” according to Saudi Minister of Culture and Information Adel bin Zaid al-Toraifi.
 The programme was planned to broadcast between 10-15 September.

 The war of words related to the hajj expresses the deepening rift between the Sunni kingdom and the Shiite Iranian Republic.
 Their rivalry is played out in the broader Middle East, where they are supporting opposing sides embroiled in conflicts.
 Despite the religious significance of the hajj, political tensions have sparked once again between the two countries on the occasion.